 Paul Verkade has been involved in electron microscopy for over 20 years now and during that time has developed a particular interest in technology development, mainly in the field of Correlative Light Electron Microscopy.
 He loves organising training events and as such has been involved in many courses.
 For the RMS he is involved in the Rothamsted Research Cryo Course and was a member of the organising committee for emc2012.

-Registration for this event will open on Wednesday 25th September 2019.
+Registration for this event will close on Monday 16th December

 The registration costs are as follows: